Timothy102/people-gpt/README.md

-# PartnerHQ TimC Take Home Task: "PeopleGPT"
+# PeopleGPT - Finding people based on their work experience"

 ### What I've Done

-Hey, Stan.
 I used Mistral-7B for NaiveRAG(query + retrieval) & Self-Query RAG to try and build a “people search engine”.
 The majority of the work can be found in both notebooks.
-You’ve been added as a private collaborator to the private repo here.

 ## Running the Frontend
 To run the frontend components of the "PeopleGPT" project, follow these steps: